What Injuries Qualify for Workers' Comp in Ohio?

 Maintain safe workplaces

-Avoid retaliating against employees who file a workers’ compensation claim
+Avoid retaliating against employees who file compensation claims

 Appeals and Hearings